 Wet-bulb temperature is used as it includes temperature and atmospheric humidity and is equivalent to what is felt when wet skin is exposed to moving air.
 Humans and most mammals maintain a core body temperature around 37 °C that may vary slightly among individuals but does not adapt to the local climate.
 To allow transfer and regulation of metabolic heat human skin is strongly regulated at 35 °C or below, a couple of degrees colder than core body temperature.
 This allows the body to dissipate heat through the skin at wet-bulb temperatures below 35 °C.

-According to the research paper abstract:
+According to the research paper - An adaptability limit to climate change due to heat stress - abstract:

 "Any exceedence of 35 °C for extended periods should induce hyperthermia in humans and other mammals, as dissipation of metabolic heat becomes impossible.
 While this never happens now, it would begin to occur with global-mean warming of about 7 °C, calling the habitability of some regions into question.
 With 11-12 °C warming, such regions would spread to encompass the majority of the human population as currently distributed.
 Eventual warmings of 12 °C are possible from fossil fuel burning."